microsoft/msticpy/docs/source/data_acquisition/AzureData.rst

 Description
 -----------

-This package contains functionality for enriching data regarding Azuure host details with additional host details exposed via the Azure API.
+This package contains functionality for enriching data regarding Azure host details with additional host details exposed via the Azure API.
-By providing an Azure Resource or Azure Subscription the package returns key contexutal information regarding the Subscription or Resource.
+By providing an Azure Resource or Azure Subscription the package returns key contextual information regarding the Subscription or Resource.
 This package is primarily aimed at Azure IaaS resources but will work with any Azure Resource type.
 This feature is currently a work in progress and additional data enrichment capabilities will be added over time.

 :py:mod:`Azure Data API documentation<msticpy.data.azure_data>`